LaeeqtheDev/LaeeqtheDev/README.md

 ## 💼 About Me

-I’m a frontend-focused developer with **4+ years** of experience building real-world SaaS platforms, eCommerce tools, and internal apps.
+I’m a frontend-focused fullstack developer with **4+ years** of experience building real-world SaaS platforms, eCommerce tools, and internal apps.
 I specialize in:

 - ⚛️ **React / Next.js** for frontend engineering
 - 🔐 Auth, role-based access, payments (Stripe / Clerk)